The Ungroundable: Reception

 Travis Fickett of IGN gave the episode a 7.4/10 rating, saying "[w]hile there are lots of funny bits in this episode, it's far from a home run.
 It's clever, and well put together and makes a few good points – but it's just not as laugh out loud funny as you'd expect South Park to be. [...]
 Nonetheless, what often makes South Park work are the little moments, the vocal tics of the characters and so forth.
 I imagine "per se" will catch on, if only for a little bit, as the pseudo-intellectual affectation of vamp-douche-ese.
 While "The Ungroundable" isn't a home run in terms of laughs, given the current Twilight craze, the show continues to serve as a satirical chronicle of our times, which makes even a middling episode an argument for South Park's continual longevity."

 Home media

-"The Ungroundable", along with the thirteen other episodes from South Parks twelfth season, were released on a three-disc DVD set and two-disc Blu-ray set in the United States on March 10, 2009.
+"The Ungroundable", along with the thirteen other episodes from South Parks twelfth season, were released on a three-disc DVD and Blu-ray set in the United States on March 10, 2009.
 The sets included brief audio commentaries by Parker and Stone for each episode, a collection of deleted scenes, and two special mini-features, The Making of 'Major Boobage and Six Days to South Park.

 The episode was also released on the two-disc DVD collection A Little Box of Butters.